The role of the Standards Commissioner

 In addition to considering such cases, the Commissioner can examine the declarations of assets and interests made by members of Parliament and ministers in terms of the relevant code of ethics.

 The Commissioner can also make recommendations for the improvement of the relevant codes of ethics and the better regulation of related matters, such as lobbying and the acceptance of gifts.
-The Commissioner has issued proposals on the regulation of lobbying and his office is carrying out research on other ethical issues.
+The Commissioner has issued proposals on the regulation of lobbying and recommendations for the adoption of improved codes of ethics for ministers and MPs.
+The relevant documents are available from this page.

 You might be interested in